algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 #### Death by heat

 The player will die if he stays in the heat for more than 5.00 sec.
-This obstacle will be represented as a light.
+This obstacle will be represented as a light source with *rays* to determine the surface heated by the corresponding light.
 To keep the gameplay fluid, the player will be teleported to the start of the level when he stay in the heat for more than 5.00 sec.

 ### Discuss